EpsilonBetaa/EpsilonBetaa/README.md

 ## 📈 Future Initiatives

 ### **Revault Enhancement - Coming July 2025**
-Our resume collector bot (Revault) is scheduled for a major upgrade next month, featuring enhanced functionality and a significantly improved user experience.
+Our advanced resume management system (Revault) is scheduled for a major upgrade next month, featuring enhanced functionality and a significantly improved user experience.
 This upgrade will elevate the system to a super cool level with advanced features for seamless resume management and career services integration.

 ---